 - the offence appears on a list of designated offences that are more serious or of a certain nature (e.g. some drugs related offences; violent offences; most sexual offences)

-- if you received a custodial sentence for the offence
+- if you received a custodial sentence for the offence. even if you did not actually serve the sentence (suspended sentence).

 No criminal record to declare